 When choosing a lubricant, it’s also important to think about quality.
 It is, after all, going to be in or near intimate parts of your body.
 “Ideally you want a lubricant without parabens, glycols, microbicides, and preservatives,” Gelman says.
 Also, try and choose one that’s similar to your body’s pH.
 “A healthy, happy vagina has a pH of 3.8-4.5 and the rectum is around 7.0, so you want a lubricant that matches or is a slightly higher pH than your natural environment,” says Gelman.
 (If you’re thinking, Wow, I never thought I would know the pH of my rectum, same.)

 So how do you know what the pH of your lubricant is without breaking out those weird strips you used in chemistry class?
-Simply read the labels.
-Lubricants that are pH balanced will usually say so on the label or on their site.
+Simply read the labels. pH balanced lubricants will usually say so on the label or on their site.

 One final word to the wise, from me to you: maybe steer clear of flavored lubricant.
 This writer not-so-fondly recalls an experience with one that was supposed to taste like green apple … and no. In addition to it never tasting as good as you think, flavored lubricant can contain sugar and artificial flavors that can cause irritation.
 And, I don’t know about you, but I don’t exactly want to be putting artificial flavors anywhere near my private parts.
 (Plus, sugar can throw off the pH of your vagina.)